DanielOchoa/horus/README.md

 You'll need go installed.

 `go run main.go -time 600`

+#### Script arguments

-the `time` argument is optional and it specifies the interval time in seconds between api hits.
+ - The `time` argument is optional and it specifies the interval time in seconds between api hits.
+ - The `cachedCurrenciesPath` is optional.
+It defaults to the path of `/data/currencies.json`.
+Useful if you want to test with a modified json file in order to functionally test the script works.

+### Running all tests

+`go test ./...`.
+Note that while it runs all tests, it also runs dependencies test (or all packages in your `go/src` location for that matter).

 ## Author